AI @ American Express

 2024 Q3

-Amex GBT blends AI with human agents to handle travel requests via email, allowing agents to focus on higher-priority tasks and increasing efficiency.
+Amex GBT integrates AI to handle trip requests via emails, enabling human agents to focus on complex tasks and enhancing business travel management.

 2024 Q2